 “This program could change the landscape of Nassau County and begin to reenergize our communities in ways that have not been seen in decades,” said County Executive Mangano.
 “We have worked collaboratively with the communities to establish locally-preferred and accepted development propositions for identified downtown sites and corridors which meet the Partnership for Sustainable Communities' six "Livability Principles" and realize transit-supported development within the area surrounding the Long Island Rail Road station.
 This is a win – win for residents and business owners alike as it combines the use of existing spaces, helps downtown business development while creating jobs and providing affordable places for our young people to live.”

 “This is an incredible opportunity for our downtown communities in Nassau,” said County Executive Mangano.
 “These initiatives will create jobs and opportunities in our local towns and keep Nassau County moving forward.”

-On March 14, 2014, the New York - Connecticut Sustainable Communities Consortium adopted the Nassau County final report, entitled “Cultivating Opportunities for Sustainable Development”.
-The Report summarizes the station area selection process and includes individual station area profiles and recommended next steps.
+On March 14, 2014, the New York - Connecticut Sustainable Communities Consortium adopted the Nassau County final report, entitled “Cultivating Opportunities for Sustainable Development".
+The report summarizes the station area selection process and includes individual station area profiles and recommended next steps.
 The report is intended to benefit ALL twenty-one communities involved in the study by encouraging further collaboration and input on recommendations for station area redevelopment and safety/mobility improvements, and providing State and federal agencies with a sense of local and regional planning goals that require various levels of funding assistance and agency coordination for the successful implementation of locally-accepted LIRR station-area redevelopment plans.
 The final phase of the study included pilot projects for the selected communities of Baldwin, Lynbrook and Valley Stream with the objective of leveraging local efforts and support for station area and downtown redevelopment.

-Please feel free to submit comments to Sean Sallie, AICP, of the Nassau County Department of Public Works, Planning Division via email at email@example.com or via mail at 1194 Prospect Avenue, Westbury, NY 11590.
-Comments will be accepted through Monday, February 10, 2014.
+For more information, please feel free to contact Sean Sallie, AICP, of the Nassau County Department of Public Works, Planning Division via email at email@example.com or via mail at 1194 Prospect Avenue, Westbury, NY 11590.

 Meetings / Presentations